GiorgiEz/data-science-projects/Projects/DataCleaning/README.md

-# Project: Data Cleaning and Analysis
+# Data Cleaning and Analysis

 ## Overview
 This project involves cleaning and analyzing a messy dataset.
 The tasks include handling missing data, removing duplicates, correcting data types, handling outliers, correcting date formats, and performing advanced data manipulation.
 Finally, the cleaned dataset is saved as `cleaned_dataset.csv`.